cgaenzler/phactix-ai/README.md

-# Proactix AI Website
+# Phactix AI Website

-This repository contains the source code and content for the Proactix public-facing website, designed specifically for investors and prospective clients.
+This repository contains the source code and content for the Phactix public-facing website, designed specifically for investors and prospective clients.

 **Note:** This repo contains only the website code and content.
 The proprietary AI-powered sales compliance platform's source code is maintained separately and is not publicly accessible.

 ## About

-The website presents Proactix's value proposition, investor pitch, product overview, and serves as a pre-sales resource.
+The website presents Phactix's value proposition, investor pitch, product overview, and serves as a pre-sales resource.

 ## Access and Contribution